Zurich Airport: Third stage of construction

-The supporters of the Zurich airport expansion argued primarily with the economic benefit.
-In order to take the wind out of the sails of aircraft noise criticism, the government and cantonal council are drafting an aircraft noise law (including a ban on night flights), which should be submitted to a referendum at the same time as the expansion bill.
+The supporters of the Zurich airport expansion argued primarily for the economic benefit.
+To take the wind out of the sails of aircraft noise criticism, the government and cantonal council drafted an aircraft noise law (including a ban on night flights), which was to be submitted to a referendum at the same time as the expansion bill.
 After the Cantonal Council had approved both bills in July 1970, the referendum was held on 27 September 1970.
-The proposal for expansion was approved by 103,867 votes to 64,192 (61.8% yes), the Aircraft Noise Act by 134,501 votes to 32,590 (80.5% yes).
+The proposal for expansion was approved by 103,867 votes to 64,192 (61.8% yes), and the Aircraft Noise Act by 134,501 votes to 32,590 (80.5% yes).
 The following year, the Federal Assembly approved a federal contribution of 240.3 million.
 Construction work on the third stage also began in 1971.
 In 1973, Hangar III, Cargo Hall East, Car Park F and the General Aviation Centre were completed.
 In 1974 the "Werkhof" (work yard), an office building and multistorey car park E were added, in 1975 the apron, multi-storey car park B and Terminal B with finger dock, and in 1976 the Airport Plaza shopping and service centre located in multi-storey car park B.

 Additional costs were incurred due to numerous adjustments to the construction project.
 The additional credit of 25.8 million was accepted by Zurich voters on 7 December 1975 with 178,723 to 87,303 votes (67.2% yes).
 The canton supplemented this credit with ordinary and extraordinary budget credits from the building department.
 In March 1976 the Federal Assembly approved an additional federal contribution of 39.7 million.
 As the centrepiece of the third stage, runway 14/32 was opened on 1 April 1976, increasing capacity by a third.
 In the early days, the new runway served exclusively for landing traffic.
 The rail link, which had been approved by parliament in 1975 in a separate federal decree, was still outstanding.
 As this was a project of the Swiss Federal Railways (SBB), the cost allocation differed greatly.
-Of the total costs of 285 million, the SBB contributed 60%, the Federation 33% and the canton of Zürich 7%.
-The project comprised the Zürich Flughafen railway station under Terminal B (on which construction had been underway since 1971) and a new line between Bassersdorf and Glattbrugg.
+Of the total costs of 285 million, the SBB contributed 60%, the Federation 33% and the canton of Zurich 7%.
+The project comprised the Zurich Airport railway station under Terminal B (on which construction had been underway since 1971) and a new line between Bassersdorf and Glattbrugg.
 After nine years of construction, the ceremonial opening of the airport line took place on 29 May 1980.